 Music lessons are great and should be considered, when appropriate.
 In fact, many have moved online and are great resources while we navigate the pandemic while trying to keep our creative juices flowing.
 But if you’d like to go the DIY route, the internet has everything you need to at least get you started on the musician front.

 While instruments like the trombone and timpani are fantastic in their own right, they’re a bit esoteric in terms of general music.
 Here, we’ve broken down some easy-to-do routes to getting a handle on three of the most popular and accessible instruments: the piano, drums, and guitar.

 If you have a piano or old keyboard, great.
 If not, a kids’ piano will suffice.
 And if you’re lacking even that, you can download countless instrument apps, procure attachments for your iPad and favorite music-making software, or simply just dink around with a virtual piano on your laptop.
 Once you’ve secured your instrument, you’ll need some wisdom.
-Again, there are lots, and forums like appgrooves do a nice job of rating and categorizing them.
+Again, there are lots of sources, and forums like appgrooves do a nice job of rating and categorizing them.

 If you wanna really go DIY, simply pull up an image of the basic chords for the piano and use it as your map.
 Learn a few major and minor chords each day, memorizing them for convenience.
 Work on simple scales (think middle school band class) to help your dexterity, and then start looking up easy songs to tackle.
 Outlets like tabnabber allow you access to the tabs of all kinds of music, which will get you on your way to matching notes with figure configuration.